viet91/freqtrade-dca/docs/strategy-advanced.md

     # ... populate_* methods

-    # Set unfilledtimeout to 25 hours, since our maximum timeout from below is 24 hours.
+    # Set unfilledtimeout to 25 hours, since the maximum timeout from below is 24 hours.
     unfilledtimeout = {
         'buy': 60 * 25,
         'sell': 60 * 25